Delegates gloomy as final fish talks open at WTO

 China, the EU, the United States, South Korea and Japan are the main subsidisers, and the money they pump into the industry helps vessels travel to distant seas and contributes to the over-fishing threatening global fish stocks.

-An ambitious deal could lead to a 12.5 percent increase in global fish biomass by 2050, the Pew Charitable Trust said, based on a model it has shared with WTO negotiators.
+An ambitious deal could lead to a 12.5 percent increase in global fish biomass by 2050, the Pew Charitable Trusts said, based on a model it has shared with WTO negotiators.

 A deal is also seen as key to proving the WTO’s relevance as a negotiating forum, now that its dispute settlement function is paralysed due to infighting over reform.